OpenTranslationBible/open-bible/en-GB/53.2 Thessalonians/md/2-thessalonians-01.md

 ## 2 Thessalonians 1:4

-Therefore, we ourselves speak proudly of you among the churches of God for your perseverance and faith in the midst of all your persecutions and afflictions which you endure.
+Thus, we speak highly of you among the churches of God for your perseverance and faith during all your persecutions and afflictions which you endure.

 ## 2 Thessalonians 1:5

-This is a plain indication of God’s righteous judgment, so that you will be considered worthy of the kingdom of God, for which indeed you are suffering.
+This clearly shows God’s righteous judgment, so that you may be deemed worthy of the kingdom of God, for which indeed you are suffering.

 ## 2 Thessalonians 1:6

-For after all, it is only right for God to repay with affliction those who afflict you,
+For it is just for God to bring affliction upon those who trouble you,

 ## 2 Thessalonians 1:7